AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 ```

-Once the url for a collection found, we want to find all the img elements, as seen while inspecting the page.
+Once the url for a collection is found, we can follow it and find all the img elements, as seen while inspecting the page in section 1.

 Code for the part 1-b)